Michael-Girard/AutoPowerOptions/README.md

 ~~Due to how the GUIDs for power options can vary on some systems, this program isn't guaranteed to work on everyone's computers.
 To be certain, you must identify your GUIDs and replace the FINAL strings with them.~~ The program is currently set to swap to High Performance when activity is detected and Power Saving when activity is not detected. ~~This can be modified at the bottom of the code by swapping in the correct GUIDs/FINAL strings in the main method.~~

 The Java_Icon.png should be in the same directory as the program, otherwise an exception will occur and the program will run with no icon in the system tray.
+The .jar file has it built in.

 Update January 23rd, 2017
 -----